The best things to do in Reus, Spain

 What to see in Reus

 The city center of Reus is dominated by Modernist buildings and the flair of a once very rich commercial city.
 In addition, Reus is still the absolute shopping destination for the south of Catalonia.
-If you love cozy alleys, old building architecture and small boutiques, this is the place for you.
+If you love cozy alleyways, old building architecture and small boutiques, this is the place for you.
 And although Reus, with its 100,000 inhabitants, seems like a village next to a city like Barcelona, there are many interesting sights here.

 Reus sights Plaça Prim with statue